corazawaf/coraza-proxy-wasm/README.md

 ```
 You will find the WASM plugin under `./build/main.wasm`.

-For performance purposes, some libs are built from they C++ implementation.
+For performance purposes, some libs are built from their C++ implementation.
 The compiled polyglot wasm libs are already checked in under [./lib/](./lib/).
 It is possible to rely on the Dockerfiles under [./buildtools/](./buildtools/) if you wish to rebuild them from scratch.

 ### Running the filter in an Envoy process